dblondin/Beat707-Drum-Machine-V1/Readme.txt

 - A few bugs related to the LED Transport and Song Saving/Erasing were fixed.
 - Several areas of the code were optimized for lower flash-program usage.
 The resulting code is actually larger, as we need to add more code to accomodate the LED PWM Timer and Interrupts.
 - All extra library files are now included in the Library.h file, no need to update any library-folders anymore.
+- Fixed a bug related to S1/S2 Tracks note editing.
+- Updated: S1/S2 Tracks note editing - clicking on a step will rotate the following notes: None, Last-Edited-Note, Current-Note-Slide, Note-off.

 ---------------------------------------------------------------------------------